surister/cratedb-guide/docs/integrate/visualize/index.md

-(analysis)=
 (visualization)=

-# Data Analysis and Visualization
+# Data Visualization

-This section of the documentation covers integrations of CrateDB with other tools, specifically related to data analysis and visualization.
+Guidelines about data analysis and visualization with CrateDB.

 ## Apache Superset / Preset